The Fair Labor Standards Act and Postdocs

 Icahn School of Medicine at Mount Sinai (New York): continuing plans to raise salaries to $50,000 minimum.

-Iowa State University: cancelling plans to raise salaries – actually paid postdocs at Dec 1st at FLSA min and then are reducing any postdocs whose salary was not updated in a renegotiation of their contract to the levels stated here (beginning at $44,100 for 2017).
+Iowa State University: continuing plans to raise salaries to lower levels, see here for more info: “We revisited and approved the salary increases to reach above the minima by 2018” after cancelling plans to raise salaries – actually paid postdocs at Dec 1st at FLSA min and then were reducing any postdocs whose salary was not updated in a renegotiation of their contract to the levels stated here (beginning at $44,100 for 2017).

 Johns Hopkins (Maryland): continuing plans to raise salaries.